 Using Workflows running on Function Runtime we can achieve better DevOps because of the source control available in it, the use of modern CI/CD pipelines such as Azure DevOps or GitHub Action, and using the desired infrastructure as a code.

 Let us see a sample process that a developer may go through in modifying an already up and running logic app using DevOps

 - Make edits and test it locally in VS code

 - GitHub Action automatically builds and deploy latest to azure

-- GitHub Action automatically builds docker image and publish it to the hub
+- GitHub Action automatically builds a docker image and publish it to the hub

-Once the developer completes the modifications and commits the changes to the GitHub Repository, you can see that there are two GitHub Actions that are being executed as a result of the latest commit.
+Once the developer completes the modifications and commits the changes to the GitHub Repository, you can see that there are two GitHub Actions that are being executed because of the latest commit.
 The below image shows the New GitHub Actions that have been initialized because of the latest commit performed by the developer.

 Once these commits have been executed, you can see the changes being reflected in the Logic App and the initial value of the body has been replaced by the new value.
 The below image shows the new value of the Logic App.

 We can use logic apps for integration and automation.
 Let us see about the automation scenario of Logic Apps.
 There are some scenarios which we may want to automate